 For instance, $F_2(a,b)=(b-a)^2$.
-For connections to current applications of Bregman divergence in analysis, statistics learning and optimization, we refer the reader to \cite{bogdan2020nonlinear}.
-Observe that by the convexity of the function $\R\ni x\mapsto |x|^p$, we have $F_p(a,b)\ge 0$ and by \cite[Lemma 6]{MR3251822} for every $p\in(1,\infty)$ there are constants $d_p,D_p>0$ such that
+For applications of Bregman divergence in analysis, statistics learning and optimization, we refer the reader to \cite{bogdan2020nonlinear}.
+Observe that by the convexity of the function $\R\ni x\mapsto |x|^p$, we have $F_p(a,b)\ge 0$.
+In fact, by \cite[Lemma 6]{MR3251822}, for every $p\in(1,\infty)$ there are constants $d_p,D_p>0$ such that